hasan41/MachineLearningProject/README.md

 Using the above classification report and confusion matrix we can see which hand symbols were most accurately predicted correctly versus the ones that had the most issues.
 Letters A, B, E, F, and P performed particularly well while letters I, K, O, R, S, T, U, V, X  performed particularly poorly.

 Overall, our multiclass logistic regression performed pretty well in classifying which letter is being symbolized in an image of a hand performing sign language.
-However, logistic regression appears to not be the best method to use to classify such images because we can see that it resulted in many letters being confused for other letters.
+However, logistic regression appears to not be the best method to use to classify such images because we can see that it resulted in many letters being confused for other letters even though we attempted multiple hyperparameters and applied cross validation.
 Such examples of this occurring can be seen with letters V and W, R and U, T and H, and Y and L. This makes sense because when comparing the hand signals for these pairs of letters, they are quite similar.
 This makes it hard for logistic regression to perform with high accuracy because the pixels of images of these symbols which are similar will be hard to distinguish which letter is actually being symbolized.

 ![image](https://user-images.githubusercontent.com/34221697/114099717-4a59a180-9891-11eb-9e6a-8d69dd51000c.png)